mshron/aiexplainr/README.md

 > In conclusion, the test suggests that there is a significant difference between the proportions of the two groups.

+## Side information

 In general you will get better results if you explain the variables and/or data generating process, since the LLM will use units and/or reasonable understanding of the phenomena to flesh out the description.

+There are two bits of side information to control: variable descriptions (`var_desc`) and the data generating process (`datagen`). `var_desc` accepts a string, or a list of variable names mapped to explanations about them.

+For example,

 ```r
 aiexplain(m2,